 “It’s 200 million years older than the previously oldest known crater, which was the over 200-kilometer Vredefort Dome crater in South Africa,” said Timmons Erickson, a research scientist with the Astromaterials Research and Exploration Science division, or ARES, at NASA’s Johnson Space Center.

-Erickson made the discovery leading a team that included Christopher Kirkland, Nicholas Timms and Aaron Cavosie from Curtin University in Australia and Thomas Davison from Imperial College London.
-The researchers recently announced their finding in the journal Nature Communications.
+Erickson made the discovery leading a team of researchers that included Christopher Kirkland, Nicholas Timms, and Aaron Cavosie from Curtin University in Australia and Thomas Davison from Imperial College London.
+The researchers recently announced their findings in the journal Nature Communications.

 Scientists are interested in dating the age of meteor strikes because these impacts likely played significant roles in the environmental development and history of our planet.
 For example, many people are familiar with the theory that dinosaurs were wiped out by a climatic chain reaction, triggered by a meteor that struck Mexico’s Yucatan Peninsula 66 million years ago.

 “Scientists wonder how meteor impacts might relate to the formation of the continents.
 We also would like to know when the frequency of meteor impacts declined to the point where life could emerge and thrive,” said Erickson.
 “These are all big questions in the field of science.”

 The Yarrabubba impact structure Erickson studied is located in a very remote part of Western Australia.
 The original crater is believed to have been 70 kilometers (43 miles) across, though its remnant today is only 20 kilometers (12 miles).